Best Of17 min read

 Teamwork

-Teamwork has a feature that most tools on this list don't: free client users.
-You can invite your project owners, architects, or developers into the platform at no extra cost.
-For construction, that's a genuinely big deal.
-Client communication and transparency are constant headaches on most jobs, and Teamwork builds that in natively rather than making you duct-tape together a separate client portal.
+Here's what sets Teamwork apart: you can invite your project owners, architects, or developers onto the platform at zero extra cost.
+For construction, that's genuinely valuable.
+Client communication and transparency are constant frustrations on most jobs, and Teamwork builds that in natively rather than making you stitch together a separate client portal.

 Beyond the client collaboration angle, Teamwork holds up well on core construction needs.
-The task dependencies, milestones, and billing/invoicing features make it a strong choice if you're also managing your own billing.
-It's not as flashy as Monday, but it's genuinely well-designed for service businesses that need to manage external stakeholders.
+Task dependencies, milestones, and the built-in billing features make it solid if you're also managing your own invoicing.
+It's not flashy, but it's genuinely well-designed for service businesses that need to manage external stakeholders.
 That said — I'll be upfront — the mobile app is probably the weakest thing about it, and in construction that matters.

 Key Features:

-• Free client user access (huge for owner communication)
+• Free client user access (genuinely valuable for owner communication)

 • Task dependencies and milestone tracking